Edward Mordake: Description

 An account described Mordake's figure as one with "remarkable grace" and with a face similar to that of an Antinous.
 The second face on the back of Mordake's head—supposedly female—reportedly had a pair of eyes and a mouth that drooled.
 The duplicate face could not see, eat, or speak, but was said to "sneer while Mordake was happy" and "smile while Mordake was weeping".
 According to legend, Mordake repeatedly begged doctors to have his "demon face" removed, claiming that at night it whispered things that "one would only speak about in Hell", but no doctor would attempt it.
 This then led to Mordake secluding himself in a room before deciding to take his own life at the age of 23.

 An account of Mordake's story was detailed in Anomalies and Curiosities of Medicine:

-One of the weirdest, as well as the most melancholy stories of human deformity, is that of Edward Mordake, said to have been heir to one of the noblest peerages in England. however, He never claimed the title, and committed suicide in his twenty-second year.
+One of the weirdest, as well as the most melancholy stories of human deformity, is that of Edward Mordake, said to have been heir to one of the noblest peerages in England.
+He never claimed the title, however, and committed suicide in his twenty-second year.
 He lived his life in complete seclusion, refusing the visits even of the members of his own family.
 He was a young man of fine attainments, a profound scholar, and a musician of rare ability.
 His figure was remarkable for its grace, and his face—that is to say, his natural face—was that of an Antinous.
 But upon the back of his head was another face, that of a beautiful girl, "lovely as a dream, hideous as a devil."
 The female face was a mere mask, "occupying only a small portion of the posterior part of the skull, yet exhibiting every sign of intelligence, of a malignant sort, however."
 It would be seen to smile and sneer while Mordake was weeping.
 The eyes would follow the movements of the spectator, and the lips "would gibber without ceasing."
 No voice was audible, but Mordake avers that he was kept from his rest at night by the hateful whispers of his "devil twin", as he called it, "which never sleeps, but talks to me forever of such things as they only speak of in Hell.
 No imagination can conceive the dreadful temptations it sets before me.
 For some unforgiven wickedness of my forefathers, I am knit to this fiend—for a fiend it surely is.
 I beg and beseech you to crush it out of human semblance, even if I die for it."
 Such were the words of the hapless Mordake to Manvers and Treadwell, his physicians.
 In spite of careful watching, he managed to procure poison, whereof he died, leaving a letter requesting that the "demon face" might be destroyed before his burial, "lest it continues its dreadful whisperings in my grave."
 At his own request, he was interred in a waste place, without stone or legend to mark his grave.